carrolji/mobile-coding-challenge/README.md

 - [x] For the API, use data provided by Listen Notes:
 	 - [x] Use the following endpoint to fetch podcast data: https://www.listennotes.com/api/docs/?lang=kotlin&test=1#get-api-v2-best_podcasts
 	 - [x] No API key required, you can simply use the mock server to fetch test data.
 [More information here](https://www.listennotes.help/article/48-how-to-test-the-podcast-api-without-an-api-key "More information here").
-- [ ] Focus on implementing the app in portrait orientation only.
+- [x] Focus on implementing the app in portrait orientation only.
 - [ ] The list should support pagination, loading 10 items at a time.
-- [ ] Favourite state should be persistent.
+- [x] Favourite state should be persistent.

 ## The Evaluation

 Your code will be evaluated based on the following criteria:

-- [ ] The code should compile.
+- [x] The code should compile.
-- [ ] No crashes, bugs, or compiler warnings.
+- [x] No crashes, bugs, or compiler warnings.
-- [ ] App operates as outlined above.
+- [x] App operates as outlined above.
-- [ ] Conforms to modern development principles.
+- [x] Conforms to modern development principles.
-- [ ] Code is easy to understand.
+- [x] Code is easy to understand.
 Bonus points for documentation.
-- [ ] Commit history is consistent, easy to follow and understand.
+- [x] Commit history is consistent, easy to follow and understand.

-Todo
-- [ ] Use case
+Architecture Overview
-- [ ] Koin
+- Dependency Injection with Koin
-- [ ] Back button
-- [ ] DB?
+- Architecture Pattern: MVI architecture with Repository Pattern
+- UI Framework: Jetpack Compose, Navigation Component
+- Image/File Preview: Coil
+- Networking: Retrofit for API communication
+- Data Storage: Room Database